jconorgrogan/Informational-Constructivism/README.md

 The derivation of fundamental physical constants, such as the fine-structure constant (`α ≈ 1/137`), within Informational Constructivism (IC) is proposed to occur via sophisticated mechanisms involving Renormalization Group (RG) like flows and the identification of stable fixed points in an informational state space (see Section 6.3 and technical documents like `04_Advanced_Topics_and_Applications/IC_Ledger_Todd_Bridge.md`).

-However, to illustrate the core *principle* that such constants can be determined by the minimization of a total informational cost, this appendix presents a highly simplified toy model. **This model is purely conceptual and does not represent the full IC derivation pathway for `α` but serves to demonstrate how a balance of costs can lead to a specific, non-arbitrary value for a physical parameter.**
+However, to illustrate the core *principle* that such constants can be determined by the minimization of a total informational cost (`L_total = L(law) + L(observer_model_using_law)` as per Section 6.3), this appendix presents a highly simplified toy model. **This model is purely conceptual and does not represent the full IC derivation pathway for `α` but serves to demonstrate how a balance of costs can lead to a specific, non-arbitrary value for a physical parameter.**

 **Conceptual Setup:**